Nikkilae/fml/FmlYy/README.md

 # `/FmlYy`

 This is a GameMaker project where the FML extension is created in and can be exported from.
-The local package exported from this project is the primary end product in an FML release.
+The local package exported from this project is the primary end product of an FML release.

 Some files in this project are touched by [/fml-extension-generator](https://github.com/Nikkilae/fml/tree/main/fml-extension-generator).
 Namely, the generator fills the extension .yy file with all the provided function bindings.